 - For flood damage coverage: You must purchase a separate flood damage policy

-Keep in mind that flood damage insurance specifically covers water coming in through the ground level.
+Keep in mind that flood damage insurance in Boca Raton specifically covers water coming in through the ground level.
 Damage caused by water pouring through ceilings and windows may be covered even if you don’t have flood insurance.
 For this reason, it’s important to make detailed documentation of the damage to your home.
 It could benefit your final claim result.

 Car Insurance Coverage